-New park master plan designs should incorporate energy efficient facilities, plan for water conservation, protect wildlife habitat, encourage recycling,- and employ low-impact development techniques to handle storm water runoff.
+New park master plan designs should incorporate energy efficient facilities, plan for water conservation, protect wildlife habitat, encourage recycling, and employ low-impact development techniques to handle storm water runoff.

-Ensure parks are adequately maintained by providing Public Works staff with the resources to operate and maintain the parks and facilities with the most cost effective cost-effective methods and policies.
+Ensure parks are adequately maintained by providing Public Works staff with the resources to operate and maintain the parks and facilities with the most cost-effective methods and policies.
 Minimize or eliminate the need to use irrigation by incorporating native and/or drought-tolerant vegetation.

-Minimize or eliminate the use of pesticides, artificial fertilizers or herbicides through the use of using integrated pest management techniques in the maintenance of City parks.
+Minimize or eliminate the use of pesticides, artificial fertilizers or herbicides using integrated pest management techniques in the maintenance of city parks.